GeorgeBlue2/leetcode-java/README.md

 - Handles subtractive notation (e.g., IV, IX, XL, XC, CD, CM)
 - Efficient single-pass O(n) algorithm

-### How to run
-1. Make sure you have Java installed.
-2. Compile the file:
-  bash
-  javac RomanToInteger.java

 ### What I learned
 - Reinforced understanding of string traversal and index handling
 - Learned to use **HashMap** effectively for character-to-integer mapping